xenloops/talks/under-construction.md

 * Tasks
 * Nags

-# How do we try to help?
+# How do we try to help but utterly fail?

-* Tool integration
-* Trainings
-* Metrics

-# But...

-* Tool integration -- some installation required
+* Tool integration -- some assembly required, probably with fun authentication tweaking involved and occasional IDE crashes.
-* Trainings -- great, another time-suck
+* Trainings -- great, another time-suck, especially when it's the same OWASP Top 10 module they took in 2019.
-* Metrics -- yet another dimension in which to be judged
+* Metrics -- let's embarrass dev teams for using 150 slightly outdated libraries, but ignore the fact that they're working with their security champion, coming to AppSec office hours with questions, and lost half their staff in the last RIF.

 ## The Psychology of Security Friction [separate slides?]

 * Incentive misalignment -- Devs are measured on velocity and features shipped, by the sprint.
 Security debt is invisible until it isn't.
 Nobody gets a bonus for a CVE they prevented.
 (Dilbert strip with Wally "writing himself an RV")
-* The "gate" mental model -- Security as a checkpoint at the end of the SDLC trains devs to see it as a last-minute tax, not a design input.
+* The "gate" mental model -- More Vogon behavior.
+Security as a checkpoint at the end of the SDLC trains devs to see it as a last-minute tax, not a design input.
 * Alert fatigue and tool noise -- when everything is P1, nothing is.
 We've all heard complaints about false positives from SAST tools.
 Tools that produce too much noise get ignored.
 Tuning tool output or focusing on the risk important to the business is essential!
 Can't catch 'em all.
 * The vocabulary gap -- AppSec speaks in CVSS, CWE, and TTF; devs speak in sprint velocity and backlog debt.
 Mutually unintelligible.
 * The BISS Model -- AppSec says "do it Because I Said So", devs really need to know how big a risk the defect is [a real and common failure mode worth naming].